Canberra Grief Centre delivered a grief workshop over three Saturday mornings to members of the Solace ACT branch.

 Canberra Grief Centre had the opportunity to deliver grief education in support of the staff and volunteers at Ronald McDonald House ACT.

 ‘A huge THANK YOU & WELL DONE to Sonia and Mandy from Canberra Grief Centre for your personable yet professional approach to our Grief Training Workshops.
 Prior to attending the session I was sceptical and a little nervous about what we were going to be presented with however the flow of the workshop and your flexibility to discuss rather than lecture was highly appreciated.
 Your positive approach to a somewhat confronting topic was fascinating and fresh.
 We left the session feeling confident, informed and ready to deal with grief and loss in Ronald McDonald House Canberra.
 From the bottom of our hearts, Thank you!’

 We have all experienced loss in our lives.
 The loss of people who are significant to us can leave an indelible legacy as we cope with the grief and strong emotions that loss brings.
 Grief left unattended may re-surface at times when you least expect it, without realising its presence and its impact on your quality of living.

-The Canberra Grief Centre is a newly established and welcome addition to ACT services.
+The Canberra Grief Centre is a welcome addition to the ACT.
 For you, your family member or friend, the Canberra Grief Centre could be the place to find the support and connection that you are looking for when grieving the loss of a loved one.
 It is an invaluable local resource, staffed by professionals who know and understand grief.

 OzHelp Foundation in partnership with Canberra Grief Centre, facilitated a half day workshop on ‘Gender and Grief’.
 The course was designed for individuals who support people bereaved in our community.
 This included counsellors, health and welfare workers, education professionals and support workers.